techgnosis/tanzu-gitops/README.md

 * Write Wavefront Concourse task
 * How to install everything at once
 * How do you provide a username and password to `pks get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.
-* Switch from nginx to Contour using the Bitnami chart
-* Switch to Bitnami for Harbor